datakolektiv/BelgradeRMeetup/README.md

 ![](_img/BelgradeR_Oct2022.png)

-The repository is hosted at [DataKolektiv](https://github.com/datakolektiv); how many, contributors maybe many and we are open to collaboration with anyone of good will and good R skills in the local community.
+The repository is hosted at [DataKolektiv](https://github.com/datakolektiv); how many, contributors may be many and diverse.
+We are open to collaboration with anyone of good will and good R skills in the local community.